Arctic Monkeys announce intimate New York theatre show

 “But here the band look comfortable in the sweet-spot, one where both chant-along indie classics and more esoteric concoctions can co-exist in each and every setlist.
 After all, the band have always asked us to look beyond the hype and appreciate them for what they are in that present moment: it’s just that they still happen to be the best in the game.”

-Details of further UK dates are yet to emerge.
+Details of further UK dates are yet to be confirmed.